CRSS & CPRS Credential Process

 • Go to www.iaodapca.org, click on credentialing, scroll down to Recovery Support Specialist (for CRSS) or Peer Recovey Specialist (for CPRS).

-• Download all listed documents for the applicable credential (Model, Application, etc.).
+• Download all listed documents for the applicable credential (Model, Study Guide, etc.).

 • Print and carefully read the Model, which explains the requirements for the credential.